-To pick up where we left off in our last blog post, immediate annuities can play a useful role in a retirement portfolio.
+To pick up where we left off in our last blog post on the role of annuities in a retirement portfolio, immediate annuities can serve a useful function.
 But like any other financial product, there are cost-effective, well-engineered annuities and expensive, poorly-designed ones.
 Here are some welcome and interesting annuity features that you may be unaware of if your only prior experience with annuities is through an insurance salesperson:

 1. No-load, no-surrender-charge variable annuities.